-We only recently initiated clinical development of our lead product candidate, CT-0508, and are in the pre-clinical testing stages for our other product candidates.
+We only recently initiated clinical development of our first product candidate, CT-0508, and are initiating our first clinical trial of CT-0525 with the first patient expected to be treated in the second quarter of 2024.
+We are in the pre-clinical testing stages for our other product candidates.
 Clinical trials will be conducted in carefully defined subsets of patients who have agreed to enter into clinical trials.
 Consequently, it is possible that our clinical trials may indicate an apparent positive effect of a product candidate that is greater than the actual positive effect, if any, or alternatively fail to identify undesirable side effects.
 If one or more of our product candidates receives marketing approval, and we, or others, later discover that they are less effective than previously believed, or cause undesirable side effects, a number of potentially significant negative consequences could result, including:

-- withdrawal or limitation by regulatory authorities of approvals of such product; - seizure of the product by regulatory authorities; - recall of the product; - · restrictions on the marketing of the product or the manufacturing process for any component thereof; - requirement by regulatory authorities of additional warnings on the label; - requirement that we implement a risk evaluation and mitigation strategy or create a medication guide outlining the risks of such side effects for distribution to patients; - · commitment to expensive post-marketing studies as a prerequisite of approval by regulatory authorities of such product; - the product may become less competitive; - initiation of regulatory investigations and government enforcement actions; - initiation of legal action against us to hold us liable for harm caused to patients; and - harm to our reputation and resulting harm to physician or patient acceptance of our products.
+- withdrawal or limitation by regulatory authorities of approvals of such product; - seizure of the product by regulatory authorities; - recall of the product; - · restrictions on the marketing of the product or the manufacturing process for any component thereof; - · requirement by regulatory authorities of additional warnings on the label; - requirement that we implement a risk evaluation and mitigation strategy or create a medication guide outlining the risks of such side effects for distribution to patients; - commitment to expensive post-marketing studies as a prerequisite of approval by regulatory authorities of such product; - the product may become less competitive; - initiation of regulatory investigations and government enforcement actions; - initiation of legal action against us to hold us liable for harm caused to patients; and - harm to our reputation and resulting harm to physician or patient acceptance of our products.